code-not-found/code-not-found.github.io/_posts/json-api/2017-12-16-json-api-crnk-spring-boot-example.md

 Crnk aims to have as little dependencies as possible, as such a HTTP client library is not included by default.
 It needs to be [provided on the classpath where it will be automatically picked up](http://www.crnk.io/documentation/#_client){:target="_blank"} by the framework.
 Both [OkHttp](https://square.github.io/okhttp){:target="_blank"} and [Apache Http Client](https://hc.apache.org/httpcomponents-client-ga/index.html){:target="_blank"} are supported.
 For this example we will use the `okhttp` library.

-Running and testing of the example is based on the `spring-boot-starter` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"}.
+Running and testing of the example is based on the `spring-boot-starter-web` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-project/spring-boot-starters){:target="_blank"}.
+The former is needed as we will be exposing the Hello World API using the `@RestController` annotation.

 The `spring-boot-maven-plugin` is used to spin up an embedded Tomcat server that will host the RESTful Hello World API.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>